Skip to Main Content

 This is great news if you plan on applying for a new credit card, as interest rates will drop across the board.
 Still, you need to stay mindful of your spending, as the rate changes won’t be super big for credit cards.

-While the best strategy against debt like this is to create a habit of paying your credit card off fully every month, unexpected costs are more common than you think.
+While the best strategy against debt like this is to create a habit of paying your credit card off fully every month, unexpected costs are still very common and they can quickly turn into reoccurring debt.
 In fact, 50 percent of cardholders regularly carry a balance, according to Bankrate’s 2024 Credit Card Debt Report

 Have more questions for our credit cards editors?
 Feel free to send us an email, find us on Facebook, or Tweet us @Bankrate.